We believe we offer the best free Army test practice. All our free army Test Practice resources are very easy to

 - Discipline.
 The need to recognise and respond to the requirements and expectations of military discipline and follow orders.

-- Commitment – to be committed to all aspects of the Army, Army life and fellow Officers and Soldiers.
-In both attitude and the behaviours were shown.
-To fulfil to the best of their ability the requirements and demands that Army duties place on individuals.
+- Commitment .
+Commitment to Army life and your fellow Officers and Soldiers.
+To fulfil all the requirements and demands that Army duties place on individuals.

-- Sociability – The importance and strength gained through connection with others, especially during training and early adaptation to Army life.
+- Sociability.
+The importance and strength gained through connection with others.
+In particular during Army training, plus the early adaptation period to Army life.

-- Resilience – The importance of being able to deal with challenges and adversity, to recover from setbacks and to remain focused.
+- Resilience.
+The importance of being able to deal with challenges and adversity, and to recover resiliently from setbacks.
+Also to remain focused.

 Army Officer Competency-based Design

 The intention was to provide a framework for creating SJT scenarios.
 Item writers were also well informed about the Army values.
 The Army’s description of its values provided a second framework structure for item writing management.